lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 UNIX pipelines.
 Each function type is a UNIX command that does one thing and calling them in sequence is just a command pipe.

-Here I want to stop a second to notice that this "UNIX metaphor" only work well when you can think of these functions as little.
-The importance of the adjective "little" is subtle.
-Conceptually, if I have "raw orders", getting to "orders to ship" is a trivial operation simple operation.
-Same goes for getting "customers's emails of orders to ship" from "orders to ship".
-In practice thought, there was a lot of detail to take into account.
-The functions didn't feel little.
-At the time, I attributed my inability to communicate this idea to my team well to the distance between the level of abstractions of the concepts at play.
-But that was a mistake I used to make a lot as a leader: communicate too early.
-After all, I had that idea during the meeting.
-I should have only noted it down for me.

 ## Data pipelines are UNIX pipelines

-I was saying: UNIX pipelines.
-I realised I could express our data needs as simple, composable, UNIX pipelines.

 You get orders to ship like this: